 Lisa has contributed to many other television shows including OZ and Fringe and Sneaky Pete, and feature films including Shelter Island and The Departed.
 She also produced the feature film Doomsday.
 Lisa is a graduate of the Film Conservatory at Purchase College, SUNY.

-Silverman formerly served as the artistic director of the Taos Talking Picture Festival, named one of the world’s top 10 festivals, and as the cinematheque director at the Center for Contemporary Arts in Santa Fe, which features the best in new and classic cinema, educational screenings and extensive community partnerships.
+Silverman formerly served as the artistic director of the Taos Talking Picture Festival, named one of the world’s top 10 festivals, and as the cinematheque director at the Center for Contemporary Arts in Santa Fe, N.M., which features the best in new and classic cinema, educational screenings and extensive community partnerships.

-Jason’s film SEMBENE!, created with Samba Gadjigo, premiered at Sundance and Cannes and was named one of the top 10 films of 2015 by New York magazine’s top ten films of the year.
+Silverman’s 2015 documentary film "SEMBENE!" premiered at the Sundance and Cannes festivals and was named one of the top 10 films of 2015 by New York magazine.
 Their outreach program Sembene Across Africa has reached millions in 46 African nations through community screenings, broadcast and free streams.
 He has served as a curator or producer for numerous arts organizations and has been a member of the Telluride Film Festival staff since 1991.

 Also a former journalist, his work includes 15 years of freelance writing for Wired.